Last updated: 04/2/2019

-Insurance provider American Family Insurance has decades of experience offering medical coverage in many different fields, one of which may be coverage for heroin addiction treatment.
+Insurance provider American Family Insurance has decades of experience offering medical coverage in many different fields, one of which may be covered for heroin addiction treatment.
 Coverage will vary, depending upon the type of policy you hold and the state in which you live.
 The following will give you an overview of some aspects of coverage, but you will want to call Addictions.com and speak to an expert who can determine specific coverage for your situation.
-Call 800-654-0987 today to get started.

 What Types of Rehab Will American Family Insurance Cover?